jbcodeforce/ML-studies/docs/index.md

 ![](./diagrams/ml-steps.drawio.png){ width=1100 }

 Raw data rarely comes in the form and shape that is necessary for the optimal performance of a learning algorithm.
 Thus, the preprocessing of the data is one of the most crucial step in any machine learning application.
+Clean data are becoming a feature for the training.

 The model testing is based on one of the three cross-validation types:

-* validation: where we split the dataset into three pieces: train, test, and validation.
+* **Validation**: where we split the dataset into three pieces: train, test, and validation.
-* the Leave-one-out LOOCV): only one datapoint as test sample, and use other rows for training set.
+* the **Leave-one-out** (LOOCV): only one datapoint as test sample, and use other rows for training set.
-* K-fold validation: randomly split the dataset into kfold, and for each fold, we train and record the error.
+* **K-fold validation**: randomly split the dataset into kfold, and for each fold, we train and record the error.

 Many machine learning algorithms also require that the selected features are on the same scale for optimal performance, which is often achieved by transforming the features in the range [0, 1] or a standard normal distribution with zero mean and the unit variance.

 Some of the selected features may be highly correlated and therefore redundant to a certain degree.

 In those cases, **dimensionality reduction** techniques are useful for compressing the features onto a lower dimensional subspace.

 Reducing the dimensionality of the feature space has the advantage that less storage space is required, and the learning algorithm can run much faster.

 To determine whether a machine learning algorithm not only performs well on the training set but also generalizes well to new data, we need to **randomly divide** the dataset into separate **training** and **test** sets.

 In practice, it is essential to compare at least a handful of different algorithms in order to train and select the best performing model.

 First we have to decide upon a metric to measure performance.
 One commonly used metric is classification accuracy, which is defined as the proportion of correctly classified instances.

 After selecting a model that has been fitted on the training dataset, we can use the test dataset to estimate how well it performs on this unseen data to estimate the generalization error.

 ### Model Representation